KevinBacabac/WarGame/bots/API.md

     ...
 }

+Death Event
+An Event dictionary with an additional key,
+{
+    "Death": [The ID of a country]
+    ...
+}

 Attack Event
 An Event dictionary with an additional key,
 {
     "Success": [Did they fire their weapon successfully] ...
+}

+Active Weapon
+{
+    "Delay": [An integer representing the delay until the weapon hits its target] "Event": [An attack event]
 }